jaia137/brunos_curry_dreams/_posts/2019-04-18-mutter_paneer.md

 ### chef bruno's pro tips:

-- this is a classic, mild version of the mutter paneer. use dried fenugrek seeds to boost umami. very common in restaurant style mutter paneer
+- this is a classic, mild version of the mutter paneer. use dried fenugrek leaves to boost umami
 - use soft tofu for a vegan variant

 ### source